 Thursday–Friday May 1–2

 “Revolution to Reparations,” sponsored by Rutgers University Newark and the Newark History Society.
-Panelists comprised of noted scholars and activists will discuss African-American history in Newark.
+Panels comprised of noted scholars and activists will discuss African-American History in Newark.
+Day One of the symposium (May 1) will be held at Express Newark, 54 Halsey Street.
+Day Two (May 2) will be held at the Paul Robeson Campus Center, Essex Room, 350 Dr. Martin Luther King Blvd.
 This event is free and open to the public, but registration is required.
-Registration details to follow soon.

 GUIDED BUS TOURS: